FOR IMMEDIATE RELEASE:

 Public Invited to Learn About FGCU Counseling Programs at Orientation Meeting

-FORT MYERS, FL - Current and prospective students interested in Florida Gulf Coast University's Mental Health Counseling or School Counseling programs are encouraged to attend the Spring Orientation meeting from 5:00 p.m. to 6:00 p.m., Monday September 24th, 2012, Merwin Hall Room 205.
+FORT MYERS, FL - Current and prospective students interested in Florida Gulf Coast University's clinical mental health counseling or school counseling programs are encouraged to attend the Fall Orientation meeting from 5:00 p.m. to 6:00 p.m., Monday September 16, 2013 in room 246 Merwin Hall.

-The Master of Arts degree in Mental Health Counseling prepares students for licensure as mental health counselors.
+The Master of Arts degree in clinical mental health counseling prepares students for Florida licensure as mental health counselors.
 Graduates work in a variety of community, social service and private arenas.

-The Master of Education or Master of Arts program in School Counseling prepares students for certification as school counselors.
-Graduates in school counseling are prepared to work in PreK-12 settings.
+The Master of Education or Master of Arts program in school counseling prepares students for Florida certification as school counselors.
+Graduates in school counseling are prepared to work in preK-12 settings.

 Goals for both programs are reflective of national standards and include the development of professional competence, respect for clients, self-awareness, individual growth, professional identity, an effective professional philosophy and a research orientation.
 Goals unique to FGCU include accountability, advocacy, technological literacy, professional leadership and field-based learning.
 Both programs are accredited by the Council for the Accreditation of Counseling and Related Educational Programs (http://www.cacrep.org/) and the school counseling program is approved by the Florida Department of Education.

-For more information, contact Professor Russell Sabella, Ph.D. in the Division of Graduate Studies by phone at (239) 590-7782 or via email at email@example.com.
+For more information, contact professor Russell Sabella, Ph.D. in the College of Education by phone at (239) 590-7782 or via email at email@example.com.
 You can visit the College of Education web site at http://coe.fgcu.edu/

 No sign-up is required.